 However, from the headphones we've tested, we've noticed that the open-back models were slightly more comfortable.
 Their open fit dissipates heat a bit better and makes wearing open headphones for long periods of time pleasant and less clammy.
 They also typically have larger, more spacious ear cups to further enhance soundstage, which translates into a better fit for most listeners.

-- Open-Back Headphones are ideal if you are looking to experience a more immersive audio reproduction that feels like it's part of your environment.
+Open-Back Headphones are ideal if you are looking to experience a more immersive audio reproduction that feels like it's part of your environment.
 These type of headphones are typically geared toward critical listeners or audiophiles who prefer a natural and neutral sound quality that imitates a good speaker set up in an ideal room.
 However, this also means that they're not the most practical headphones.
 They can't be used outdoors in loud, noisy environments like being on a metro or a bus.
-The leakage level is also an issue in quieter settings which can be distracting to those around you.
+The leakage level is also an issue in quieter settings, which can be distracting to those around you.
 Check our recommendations for the best open-back headphones.

 Closed-Back Headphones are the most common variations for headphones.
 They're geared towards the average listener who wants a good listening experience in a versatile design that can be used in both loud and quiet environments.
 This means closed-back headphones are less likely to be distracting to those around you and will prevent the ambient noise of your surroundings from seeping into your audio.
 They also cater more to fans of bass than open-back models.
-However, they can't create a Soundstage as immersive.
+However, they can't create a soundstage as immersive.
 They also can't replicate the subtle effects and ambiance of the room that significantly improve sound quality.
 Check our recommendations for the best closed-back headphones.